Bird Verify

 }).safe();

-Start a verification from the language you already use.
+Send a code, then check it, in the language you already use.

 1